 Proposition 13 property taxes for LA County

-Proposition 13 is a law passed in 1978 that limits the annual property tax rate to 1% of the assessed value and caps annual increases in assessed value at 2%.
-This has significantly impacted how property taxes are calculated in Los Angeles.
-For instance, properties that haven’t changed ownership since 1978 may have significantly lower tax bills compared to properties recently sold.
+Proposition 13, a law passed in 1978, restricts the annual property tax rate to 1% of the assessed value and limits annual increases in assessed value to 2%.
+This has significantly changed the method by which property taxes are calculated in Los Angeles.
+Properties that have not changed ownership since 1978 can have radically lower tax bills compared with properties that have sold recently.

 Can My Property Be Reassessed Under Proposition 13?

-Yes, properties can be reassessed when there is a change in ownership or new construction.
-However, under Proposition 13, the reassessment is limited to the current market value, ensuring property taxes do not escalate uncontrollably.
+Yes, properties can be reassessed when there is a change in ownership or Yes, properties can be reassessed upon a change in ownership or new construction.
+However, under Proposition 13, the reassessment is limited to the current market value to prevent property taxes from spiraling out of control

 What Is the Difference Between Market Value and Assessed Value?